Mezo-hx/HeapsTutorial/docs/Tutorial/Shapes.md

 var bitmap = h2d.Bitmap;
 ```

-Realize how there's no `new` statement before it, that's because we're gonna edit it in the `init` function,
+Realize how there's no `new` statement before it, that's because we're gonna edit it in the `init` function.
-`h2d.Bitmap` is a way of drawing a single tile, but it isn't recommended as it causes *Draw Calls* (we'll talk about this later)
+`h2d.Bitmap` is a way of drawing a single tile, but it isn't recommended as it causes an increase in *Draw Calls* (we'll talk about this later)

 Now, add another line in the `init` function (between the brackets):